gustavomoura628/MyYoutube-Entrega5/README.md

 Now open http://localhost:8080 on your browser.

-For how it works, please read the [Documentation](MyYoutube%20-%20Entrega%202.pdf)
+For how it works, please read the [Documentation](MyYoutube%20-%20Entrega%202.pdf) or the [Presentation](MyYoutube%20-%20Entrega%202%20-%20Slides.pdf)
 ![](screenshot_2.png)
 ![](screenshot_1.png)
 ![](screenshot_0.png)